 Before saying more about the paradox and about a theory of truth, let us be clear about what a contradiction is.
-When this article speaks of a contradiction in a sentence that is or can be asserted, it means a sentence that is equivalent to a compound sentence that has the logical form of an assertion and its denial.
-Slightly more formally, the logical form of a contradiction is P and Not P, where P is some declarative sentence or independent clause.
+When this article speaks of a contradiction in a sentence that is being or can be asserted, it means a sentence that is equivalent to a compound sentence that has the logical form of an assertion and its denial.
+Slightly more formally, the logical form of a contradiction is P and Not P, where P is some declarative sentence or independent clause, and Not P is its negation.
 When a Marxist speaks of the contradiction in capitalism, the Marxist is not referring to a contradiction in the sense of that term that is of interest to this article, but rather to the fact that opposing social forces will clash and produce a restructuring of the society’s economic system.